xleliberty/SyliusShippingBundle/README.md

 SyliusShippingBundle [![Build status...](https://secure.travis-ci.org/Sylius/SyliusShippingBundle.png?branch=master)](http://travis-ci.org/Sylius/SyliusShippingBundle)
 ====================

-Shipping component for [**Symfony2**](http://symfony.com) ecommerce applications.
+Shipping component for [**Symfony2**](http://symfony.com) e-commerce applications.
-It provides architecture for shipment management system.
+It provides architecture for the shipment management system.

-It includes flexible calculators engine, which already contains default calculators.
-Weight based, item count based and others...
+It includes flexible calculators engine, which already contains default calculators - weight, item count, dimensions based and others...

-You can also easily define your own pricing by implementing service with simple interface.
+You can also easily define your own pricing by implementing a service with simple interface.

-Customizable rules system allows you to define any type of checks, so you can display right shipping methods to the customer.
+Customizable rules system allows you to define any type of requirements, so you can display the right shipping methods to the customer.

 Sylius
 ------

-**Sylius** - Modern ecommerce for Symfony2.
+**Sylius** - Modern e-commerce for Symfony2.
 Visit [Sylius.org](http://sylius.org).

 [phpspec](http://phpspec.net) examples
 --------------------------------------